DimKaisaris/Top-50-Amazon-Books/README.md

 - Dataset taken from https://www.kaggle.com/
 - Tools: Google Sheets, Google Slides, Tableau

-## Cleaning Phase
+## Process Phase
 The data show the best sellers over eleven years.
 You can see the raw data in this **[Link](https://github.com/DimKaisaris/Top-50-Amazon-Books/tree/main/Raw%20Files)**

 ![](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Images/Raw_Data.png)

-To clean the data I follow the steps from the **[Cleaning Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/Cleaning%20Log%20C4.docx)** and all changes which I make during the Cleaning and Analysis Process I record them in the **[Change Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/tree/main/Processed%20Files)**
+To clean the data I follow the steps from the **[Cleaning Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/Cleaning%20Log%20C4.docx)** and all changes which I make during the Process and Analysis Phases I record them in the **[Change Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/tree/main/Processed%20Files)**

-## Process Phase
+## Analysis Phase

+To analyze the data I use my **[Analysis Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/_Analysis%20Log%20C4.docx)**.
+Used some basic fuctions, pivot tables and charts.
+Check the **[Bestsellers_No Duplicates](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/_Bestsellers%20NO%20Duplicates%20(1).xlsx)** to see the spreadsheet if you please.
+Here's some charts.